Last Updated on

 Upon reading the parental features, we may map out Huskypoo’s behavior and temperament.

 One thing that’s for sure is their love for humans, elegance, cleverness, and pride.
 Huskypoos’ parents are both intelligent and prideful, so they must be trained well since puppyhood.

 Huskies shouldn’t be left alone on their own because they can go wild without supervision.
 Overall, an intelligent breed demands an intelligent master who can train without being distracted.

-Huskypoos love to live with a tribe because they have lived in isolation (away from other breeds) and in family packs.
+Huskydoodles love to live with a pack and are close with family members.
 They will do great with new friends.
-Huskypoos are friendly with humans and dogs; the same cannot be said for cats.
-Their preying instinct doesn’t allow them to friend a cat.
-Huskypoos are:
+Huskypoos are friendly with humans and dogs, however, the same cannot be said for cats.
+A Huskydoodle’s preying instinct doesn’t allow them to friend a cat.

 - Good with young children but must be under supervision.

 - Husky poodle mix needs hefty exercise and love.